lnihlen/lnihlen.github.io/_posts/2018-10-29-sclork-rehearsal.md

 up and running to characterize the lag between the clusters.
 We could notice obvious jitter between the laptops when trying ourselves.

+We did a rehearsal of the `Ndef` piece, as we call it, playing with whole frequency multiples of 47 Hz, then shared some of the different Synths people had created.

+It's a 3 hour rehearsal, but this one went by so quick.

 Back to work tomorrow.
 Somehow, one day off sometimes is worse than none.